Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 - When your set is finished, re-engage the stoppers

-Looking for an alternative to the hack squat?
-I wrote an article on the 9 Best Hack Squat Alternatives.
+Looking for hack squat alternatives?
+Check out the Best Hack Squat Alternatives.

 Technique Tips For a Hack Squat